 In order to qualify for public funds under the Maine Clean Election Act (MCEA), a candidate must demonstrate a threshold amount of community support by collecting a minimum number of checks or money orders of $5 or more made payable to the Maine Clean Election Fund, cash, or online contributions via the Commission’s website.
 For legislative candidates, the contributions must be made by registered voters in the candidate's district, and for candidates for governor the contributions must be made by individuals registered to vote in Maine.

 To make a contribution online, click here.
-Thank you!

 Required Amounts for Certification